Benndot/Arcade-Shooter/readme.md

 ## todo

+Display selectable stages on the main menu

+introduce more stages and more enemy types

 iterate through enemy details dict in order to list of their health and images in the right margin

 move player object from stage to game or elsewhere

-add enemy collision and player health loss

-improve victory scenario, implement defeat scenario

 turn player projectile limit into a time-based cooldown

-introduce more stages and more enemy types

-implement proper pre-game set up and post-game/post-return-to-menu resets

-create settings menu with sound options and screen resizing